Which is cheaper: gas or electric?

 Gas fires, electric heaters and wood burners

 While electric heaters may not be aesthetically pleasing, they tend to be portable, require less cleaning, and can be quickly turned off and stored away when not needed.
-Although gas fires are cheaper to run, like boilers they cost a lot to install.
+There are also options for creating an electric central heating system, with an electric boiler and central controls much like a classic gas central heating system.

 Wood burners look great, but are far more expensive to run, especially during colder spells.
 It’s also worth remembering that some local authorities are planning on limiting their installation and use due to environmental concerns.